 How should this medicine be used?

-If you are unable to swallow the tablets, you can crush them and mix with applesauce.
+For adults, if you are unable to swallow the tablets, you can crush them and mix with applesauce.
 Swallow the mixture right after you prepare it.
 Rivaroxaban can also be given in certain types of feeding tubes.
 Ask your doctor if you should take this medication in your feeding tube.
 Follow your doctor's directions carefully.

 Continue to take rivaroxaban even if you feel well.
 Do not stop taking rivaroxaban without talking to your doctor.
 If you stop taking rivaroxaban, your risk of a blood clot may increase.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?